-2017.
+The TxCVC hosted its third and fourth three-and-a-half day, in-person Texas Victim Assistance Training Academy, one in September 2018 and one in June 2019.
 The Academy is designed for victim advocates and criminal justice professionals who routinely work with crime victims and have less than three years' experience in the field.
 The focus of the training was on foundational skills such as knowledge of the victims' experience, needs, and rights from the moment of victimization through the investigation, pre-indictment, prosecution, trial and post-conviction phases.
 Additional topics included ethics, crime victims' rights, influence of cultural factors and resiliency.